 What is business car leasing?

 Business contract hire (also known as BCH) is essentially the business-friendly version of personal contract hire (PCH).
-The key difference with a business lease is that you’re leasing it on the behalf of a business, rather than solely for your personal use.
+The key difference between personal and business car leasing is that with a business lease, you’re leasing it on the behalf of a business, rather than solely for your personal use.

 With a business lease, the company will never own the car.
 They have sole use of it for the duration of their contract but they always need to keep in mind that it is the property of the leasing company.

 BCH deals are useful because they reduce the financial risks that come with owning a car.
 They also give you access to the latest, high spec models at the start of their lifespan - no ropey hand-me-downs here.

 Cars have an unfortunate habit of losing value - faster than England or Scotland losing in the World Cup.
 In its first year, a car can lose nearly half of its overall value.
 If you want to sell the car on in the future, this depreciation can spell disaster.
 If you're stuck deciding whether to buy or lease a car, a business lease takes this risk out of your hands.

 There are obviously limits to who can take out a business contract hire agreement – it’s not like finance companies hand out cars like sweets, after all.
 You’ll need to be running a business of some kind and registered as either a limited or public limited company to benefit from this type of car finance.
 When you’re applying for BCH, you have to be able to provide proof of that too, so expect to be asked to dig out bank statements, proof of address, and ID for the main director.